 1. Get everyone on the same page

 When social media management involves more than one person, easy visibility is key.
-Keeping editorial calendars in spreadsheets isn’t visible.
-Sharing spreadsheets across emails, chats, text messages isn’t easy.
+Editorial calendars in spreadsheets lack visibility.
+Sharing spreadsheets across emails, chats, and text messages isn’t easy.

 Teams that do social media in sports marketing need one place to unite all the stakeholders involved.
 Planable is the tool where you can invite everyone involved.
 With a link.
 Doesn’t get any easier than this.